FlatBallFlyer/IBM-Data-Merge-Utility/README.md

 1. Enrich - Get some data and put it in the DataManager
 1. Replace - Take some data from the data manager and Replace Tags with Values
 1. Insert - Insert sub-templates at Book Marks based on some data in the Data Manager
-1. Parse - Get some makred up data from the DataManager, parse it and place the resulting data structure back in the Data Manager
+1. Parse - Get some marked-up data from the DataManager, parse it and place the resulting data structure back in the Data Manager
 1. Save - Save the output of the current template to an entry in the Merge Archive

 As you can see, the Data Manager is a key component of the Merge Utility - and it basically provides "path" style access to an object data store.
 See the package com.ibm.util.merge.data for more details.